 Mint juleps have the very same effect.

 Should you decide to have both this weekend (thank you, Cinco de Mayo), don't worry too much.
-Because we all know that what we eat and drink on Friday night - the stroke of midnight on Sunday, doesn't count.
+Because we all know that what we eat and drink on Friday night through midnight Sunday, doesn't count.
+Right?

 recipe loosely adapted from Williams Sonoma